beyondmeh/dotfiles/README.md

 ## Author
 Copyright &copy; 2016 Timothy Keith

-License BSD: The BSD 2-Clause License, see [COPYING](https://raw.githubusercontent.com/keithieopia/dotfiles/master/COPYING)
+License: The BSD 2-Clause License, see [COPYING](https://raw.githubusercontent.com/keithieopia/dotfiles/master/LICENSE)

 _This is free software: you are free to change and redistribute it._
 _There is NO WARRANTY, to the extent permitted by law._